drawpile/drawpile.github.io/help/development/codingguidelines.markdown

 * Avoid dealing with settings or Qt metatype attributes during static initialization.
 They wouldn't be loaded properly yet and will cause assertion failures when using Qt in debug mode.

-* Avoid Qt's synchronization primitives (QMutex & friends) in places where performance matters.
+* Avoid Qt's synchronization primitives (QMutex friends) in places where performance matters.
 On Windows, they are extremely slow.
-Use DP\_Mutex & friends instead, they wrap the platform's synchronization primitives instead and are much faster.
+Use DP\_Mutex and friends instead, they wrap the platform's synchronization primitives instead and are much faster.

 * Using Qt Designer for UIs is mildly discouraged.
-It's pretty clunky, and often makes a mess of stuff like the tab order, making it harder to figure out where connections are made... and the merge conflicts it generates are virtually unsolvable.
+It's pretty clunky, and often makes a mess of stuff like the tab order, making it harder to figure out where connections are made.
+The merge conflicts it generates are also virtually unsolvable, usually leading to having to do the work twice.
 However, if it makes your task much easier, feel free to use it.

+* In general, if you have the choice between a "fancy", "clean" C++ or Qt metaprogramming way to solve something and a simple, dirty preprocessor macro or similar, pick the latter.
+The chances that MSVC will misbehave or that you'll have bad behavior in some Qt version are pretty high.
+Experience says that these will be crashing bugs too, which aren't worth the little extra prettiness.

 ## Comments